 - For an Airbnb type arrangement, consider planning and shopping for your meals ahead of time.
 Either packing for the road or finding a local grocery store nearby to shop at when you arrive.
 We have done both.

 - If we are staying in a hotel, I take some time to look around for restaurants we would like to try.
 This helps prevent last minute choices for something that may not be as nourishing.
 But again, there is grace here.
 You’re on vacation.
+Try to prioritize protein and fat first, then carb.
+This will help you stay fuller longer.
 When dining out it can be helpful to take some digestive enzymes with you to help breakdown the food.